 1. How is effectiveness different from efficiency?

-Effectiveness is about achieving the desired outcome, while efficiency is about achieving it with the least amount of resources or effort.
+Effectiveness is about achieving the desired outcome, while efficiency is about achieving it with the least amount of time, effort, or resources.
+A strategy can be effective but still be inefficient.

 2. Can something be effective but not efficient?